Today is the anniversary of El Alamein

 Ludwig Leichhardt's birthday

 It's one of Australia's greatest mysteries.
 Whatever did happen to Ludwig Leichhardt?
-Born in Germany on this day, 200 years ago, Leichhardt was an explorer, who covered great swathes of uncharted Australia, and one of the best all-round scientists of his time.
+Born in Germany on this day in 1813, Leichhardt was an explorer, who covered great swathes of uncharted Australia, and one of the best all-round scientists of his time.

 In honour of Leichhardt, and explorers everywhere, we are toasting him with a Dry Martini, served to our preferred formulation, 5:1.